EntilZha/PyFunctional/README.md

 ```

-Next, lets continue that example but introduce a json database of users from `examples/users.json`.
+Next, let's continue that example but introduce a json database of users from [examples/users.json](examples/users.json).
-In the previous example we showed how `PyFunctional` can do word counts, in the next example lets
+In the previous example we showed how `PyFunctional` can do word counts, in the next example let's
 show how `PyFunctional` can join different data sources.

 ```python